 Regardless of whether or not you hire an attorney for an accident case, remember to report the accident to your insurer if the other driver gets hurt and is blaming you for it.
 Your insurer will defend you and pay whatever settlement it deems necessary.

 Hire a Personal Injury Attorney Near Me in Camden

 Did you get hit by a car while trying to get on the highway?
 Were you involved in a road accident?
 You need a car accident attorney on your side.

-Our attorneys at the Law Offices of Herbert I. Ellis are trained to resolve all auto accident matters.
+Our attorneys Ellis Law are trained to resolve all auto accident matters.
 We know it’s not easy driving in Camden (or anywhere else for that matter), but with over twenty years of experience on our side, we will use our keen abilities and perception to your greatest benefit in the courtroom.

-At the Law Offices of Herbert I. Ellis, we like to care of our clients and treat them like family.
+At Ellis Law, we like to care of our clients and treat them like family.
 There’s no cap as to how far our legal professionals will go to serve our clients in Camden, which is why we proudly proclaim our full-time availability to each and single one of them.

 Our legal professionals earn their reputations every single day.
 We provide a free initial consultation for our clients.
-To schedule a meeting, call our office toll free at 888-355-4752.
+To schedule a meeting, contact us online or call our office toll free at 888-355-4752.
 We have offices in Freehold, across Camden County, and throughout New York and New Jersey, including Camden.